DBA Doctor of Business Administration

 Learn more about UWE Bristol's facilities and resources.

 Careers / Further study

 The DBA course will help you move your career forward, providing you with agenda-shaping skills and capacities of thought leadership in your field of business.

 Our award-winning careers service will develop your employment potential through career coaching and find you graduate jobs, placements and global opportunities.

 We can also help find local volunteering and community opportunities, provide support for entrepreneurial activity and get you access to employer events.
 Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.

 Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.

 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

-The deadline by which you must apply is 28 February.
 All shortlisted candidates will be required to attend an interview.